Financial Market Roundup

 POLICIES

-The unemployment rate has stabilized at a low level in recent months, and labor market conditions remain solid.
-Inflation remains somewhat elevated.”
-The committee meets next on March 19, and markets are not expecting any changes to the target interest rate.
-Looking out over all of 2025, at the end of February, markets are expecting three 25-basis-point interest rate cuts as implied by federal funds futures.
+of implementing significant policy changes” while noting that “uncertainty around the changes and their effects on economic outlook is high.”
+The committee meets next on May 7, and markets are not expecting any changes to the target interest rate.
+Looking out over all of 2025, as of the end of March, markets expect three 25-basis-point interest rate cuts as implied by fed funds futures.

-The European Central Bank last met on Jan.
-30 and lowered their target interest rate by 25 basis points.
-In its prepared statement, the ECB noted that future decisions “will be based on its assessment of the inflation outlook in light of the incoming economic and financial data, the dynamics of underlying inflation, and the strength of monetary policy transmission.”
-As of the end of February, market participants are expecting another 25-basis-point cut from the ECB when they meet next in March.
+The European Central Bank last met on March 6 and lowered their target interest rate by 25 basis points.
+In a prepared statement, it was noted that future decisions “will be based on its assessment of the inflation outlook in light of the incoming economic and financial data, the dynamics of underlying inflation and the strength of monetary policy transmission.”
+As of the end of March, market participants are expecting another 25-basis-point cut from the ECB when they meet this month.

 EQUITY